ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.unifi/README.md

 ### Enable/disable WLANs
 By changing the 'enabled' state of a WLAN it is possible to enable/disable it.
 Some seconds later the change will be provisioned to the Access Points.

+### Voucher creation
+Using the 'vouchers.create_vouchers' button it is possible to create predefined vouchers.
+It is possible to configure the number of vouchers that will be created, the duration the vouchers are valid and also set limits for up- and download.

 ## Changelog
 ### __WORK IN PROGRESS__
 * (braindead1) Implemented possibility to enable/disable WLANs
+* (braindead1) Implemented voucher creation
+* (braindead1) Updated client states
+* (braindead1) Updated device states
+* (braindead1) Improved error messages

 ### 0.5.0 (2020-05-09)
 * (braindead1) Implemented configuration of updates